Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/advanced-text/searching.md

 </tbody>
 </table>

 Both methods return an [ISearchResultSet](xref:ActiproSoftware.Text.Searching.ISearchResultSet) object that contains information about the search results.
-In the case of an find all operation, more than one result may be present within the result set.
+In the case of a "find all" operation, more than one result may be present within the result set.

 ## Replacing Text